LeoManeein/UGA-Geoguessr/README.md

 └── README.md
 ```

-## How to run the project on docker containers
+## How to run the project with docker

 First, download Docker Desktop.